ericbatiste/travis-country-hoa/README.md

 ## Currently in development...

-This web application is an informative blog / archive for memebers of the Travis Country HOA to provide awareness and transparency regarding the cummunities' bylaws.
+This web application is an informative blog / archive for residents of Travis Country to provide awareness and transparency regarding the cummunity's HOA bylaws.

 ## Technoligies used:
 - Next